 Cat spikes!
 Are they safe, effective and legal to use?
 In this article, we will be answering some of your questions about cat spikes and why they are such a taboo subject for both owners & non-owners of cats.

-If you live in the city then you will have a cat in your garden sometime this week!
-But, keeping these cats out can be more difficult than you think.
+If you live in the city, then you will have a cat in your garden sometime this week!
+But, keeping these cats out can be more complicated than you think.

 Are Cat Spikes Legal To Use?

 Yes, cat spikes are legal to use, but if these spikes harm any cat, then they will become illegal in the eyes of the law in the UK.

 With that in mind, you must make sure the spikes you are using are plastic and not too sharp that they puncture the cat’s paws.

 If you are going to fix spikes to your fence, make sure the wall is yours and not shared with your neighbour.